FAQ for Tour Artists

 Not unless your studio is normally located within that business.
 Email us if you aren’t sure.

 I work in a team with another artist.
 Do we have to register separately?

 You must register separately unless the majority of works you are presenting are made collaboratively and can be discussed effectively in a single video.

 Is there a registration fee?

 Registration is free this year!
-We may ask for in-kind donations and volunteers if needed.
+Donations and volunteers are welcome.

 What if I need to cancel?

 We ask that you cancel as soon as you are aware of a conflict.
 Cancellations after 8/15 are discouraged.
 Cancellations of Facebook Live participation after 9/1 may result in gaps in the schedule and are highly discouraged.
 Email email@example.com immediately if you need to withdraw.